LET OUR VIRGINIA WRONGFUL DEATH ATTORNEYS HELP YOU MOVE FORWARD

 Physicians and hospitals have the highest obligation under the law to correctly diagnose, treat, and care for patients.
 Unfortunately, they sometimes fall short of this standard.
 Some of the most common forms of medical malpractice are misdiagnosis, delayed diagnosis, surgical errors, medication errors, incorrect treatments, and birth injuries.
 When any of these results in wrongful death, both the hospital and doctor can be held liable if they are found to be in breach of duty.

-If you believe your loved one’s death was the result of a negligent act, you should seek legal advice from a capable Richmond wrongful death lawyer as soon as possible.
 Along with your family’s chosen personal representative, an experienced attorney can help initiate the legal process of recovering the compensation your family deserves.
 The Virginia statute of limitations for wrongful death is two years from the victim’s death.
 If you do not file suit within this time frame, you may lose your right to financial compensation.

 Wrongful Death Damages

-- Medical expenses related to the death
+• Medical expenses related to the death.

-- Lost financial support
+• Lost financial support.

-- Loss of consortium and companionship
+• Loss of consortium and companionship.

 In some cases, a jury may award punitive damages if the victim died due to willful or wanton conduct, such as a violent crime.
 Punitive damages go beyond the standard economic and non-economic damages and are meant to punish the liable party for particularly egregious behavior.

 When a loved one dies unexpectedly in a fatal accident, devastated families need help, hope that a secure future is possible, and justice so they can move forward with peace.
-At Cantor Grana Buckner & Bucci, we take the attorney-client relationship very seriously.
+Our firm takes the attorney-client relationship very seriously.
 We wholly dedicate ourselves to obtaining justice for our clients, whether that is a fair wrongful death settlement or damages awarded by a judge or jury.
-We are not afraid to take a case to court, if that’s what it takes to get justice for our clients.
-We have the record to back it up.
-We’ve obtained hundreds of settlements and verdicts in excess of $1 million.
+We are not afraid to take a case to court if that’s what it takes to get justice for our clients.
+We have the record to back it up; we’ve obtained hundreds of settlements and verdicts of more than $1 million.
+We handle cases not only in Richmond but across Virginia